trimstray/mkchain/README.md

 ### Todos

   - add error handling mechanism
- - set the directory with certificates
+  - set the directory with certificates (automatically search)
+  - in the case of detecting different certificate .crt it must be converted to this format
+  - add a mechanism for informing the format of the certificate
+  - search only domain names from the field CN (without unnecessary garbage)

 ### Problems